 The school handbook includes important information about our school, and the school community.
-The information on school and board policies will help guide students to make decisions that will support a successful year at Bur Oak.
+In addition, critical information regarding student schedules, health and safety protocols, and school and board policies will help guide students to navigate this school year with confidence.
 A calendar has also been included to highlight important dates during the upcoming school year.

-We look forward to speaking and working with you in the months ahead.
-Please do not hesitate to contact the school if you have any questions.
-We welcome the opportunity to speak with you.
+We understand that this is an anxious time for both students and parents/guardians.
+Please do not hesitate to contact the school if you have any questions or concerns.
+We will do our best to provide answers and support.